Dick Marks

-Early life
+Early life, club and state rugby

 Marks was born in Bundaberg Queensland in 1942, and later attended boarding school at Brisbane Grammar School, where he was an accomplished sportsman and scholar and captained both cricket and rugby.
 Marks progressed to the University of Queensland Rugby Club, and made the Queensland U19 team in 1961.
+He went on to play for the Queensland Reds from 1962-1969 and returned in 1972.
+He frequently captained the side.

-Rugby career
+Wallaby years

 Dick Marks played in the centres for Australia throughout the "Thornett Era", which saw the national side rise to new heights of success on the international stage.
 The Queenslander made an impact from an early age with his tackling skills, speed and ability to break the line.
 In 1962, he played for Queensland against the touring All Blacks, scoring the home side's only try.
 The selectors picked the 19 year old for the Second Test against the All Blacks in Sydney, however a bout of illness prevented him from playing.
 Later that year, he was selected for the 1962 Australia rugby union tour of New Zealand, captained by John Thornett.
 He debuted in the Second Test at Dunedin in the centres alongside Beres Ellwood, just two days after turning 20, and impressed with his fierce tackling.
 He cemented a place in the Wallaby side playing seven of 13 tour matches including two tests.

 In 1963 Marks played in the historic defeat of the first England tour side in Australia, played at the SCG in driving rain.
 He was later selected for the watershed 1963 Australia rugby union tour of South Africa, which saw Thornett's Wallabies tie a series against South Africa for the first time, and, in the process, became the first side to score back to back victories in the two tests over the Spring Boks since 1896.
 Marks played in three of the four tests, setting up winger John Williams for a crucial try in the historic Third Test victory at Ellis Park, Johannesburg.